mitola/codeandunicorns.com/content/post/posts/2016-01-11-antipatterns-software-development.md

 - admin

 categories:
-  - ALL
-  - News
+  - news
-  - Science
+  - science
-  - The Code
+  - programming
 ---
 Recently I was diving deep into Antipatterns and found them terribly interesting.
 Here is a list of quite many different sourced possible antipatterns and their wag abound descriptions.